palumbamboo/se2-groupD/documentation/retrospective/sprint1_retrospective.md

 We noticed that:

-* Story #1, the one we implemented, was ???
+* Estimation of story #1, the one we implemented, was quite correct.

 ## What caused errors in estimation